Proof of the graviton MHV formula using Pleba\'nski's second heavenly equation: The Gravitational MHV Amplitude

 From the last section, we know that we can compute the graviton MHV amplitude in two steps.
 First, we must solve for the classical spacetime containing $N$ positive helicity gravitons and 2 negative helicity gravitons.
 Second, we must plug this spacetime into the action.
 Actually, using a standard trick we can circumvent having to do some of step 1, which we'll explain shortly.

-The commonly used Einstein Hilbert (EH) action (with possible boundary terms included) is ill suited for our task because its dependence on the metric is very complex.
+The commonly used Einstein-Hilbert (EH) action (with possible boundary terms included) is ill suited for our task because its dependence on the metric is very complicated.
 A better action for us is the so-called chiral Plebański action, which we'll now review.

-If $\theta^{A \dot A} = \theta^{A \dot A}_\mu \dd x^\mu$ is a basis of tetrad 1-forms, we can define a basis of three ASD 2-forms $\Sigma^{AB} = \Sigma^{(AB)}$ and three SD 2-forms $\widetilde{\Sigma}^{\dot A \dot B} = \widetilde{\Sigma}^{(\dot A \dot B)}$ We'll also take the spin-connection 1-form $\Gamma_{ab} = \Gamma_{ab \mu} \dd x^\mu$, satisfying $\Gamma_{ab} = \Gamma_{[ab]}$, and break it up into ASD and SD parts as
+If $\theta^{A \dot A} = \theta^{A \dot A}_\mu d x^\mu$ is a basis of tetrad 1-forms, we can define a basis of three ASD 2-forms $\Sigma^{AB} = \Sigma^{(AB)}$ and three SD 2-forms $\widetilde{\Sigma}^{\dot A \dot B} = \widetilde{\Sigma}^{(\dot A \dot B)}$ We'll also take the spin-connection 1-form $\Gamma_{ab} = \Gamma_{ab \mu} d x^\mu$, satisfying $\Gamma_{ab} = \Gamma_{[ab]}$, and break it up into ASD and SD parts as